ryan-weil/HideProcessHook/README.md

 Good for learning about basic byte-patch hooking on 32 bit and 64 bit systems.

+# Usage

+Inject the DLL into a process of the respective architecture, and it's NtQuerySytemInformation will be hooked, hiding whatever process was specified to be hidden from the linked list

 # Compatibility
 Works on 32bit and 64bit systems, from Windows XP - Windows 10.